 I am currently a Senior Lecturer in the UCL History Department.
 I regularly write and present documentaries — mainly on BBC Radio 4 — and I write for various magazines and websites.
 (You can read some recent articles here.)

 My specialism is the history of the United States in the nineteenth century.
 In 2017, the University of North Carolina Press will publish my latest book, The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1846-1865.
 My previous books include No Party Now: Politics in the Civil War North (New York: Oxford University Press, 2006).
 (If you like, you can watch a video of me giving a lecture about that book here.)
-I’m also the author of The American Civil War (New York: Palgrave, 2007), and of a short biography of Abraham Lincoln published by the History Press in 2014.
+I’m also the author of The American Civil War (New York: Palgrave, 2007), of a short biography of Abraham Lincoln published by the History Press in 2014, and of the Connell Guide to the American Civil War (2017).
 I also contributed to an AHRC-funded Images of America project and to a book on the global image of Abraham Lincoln.
 Details of my books are here.

 Academic biography in brief: I got my BA from Oxford, an MA from Sheffield and a PhD from Cambridge.
 I was a junior research fellow at Sidney Sussex College, Cambridge, a Visiting Fellow at Harvard and a lecturer in American history at Queen Mary, University of London.
 In 2009, I was a visiting professor at the University of Pennsylvania.
 Between 2011 and 2016 I served as the Honorary Secretary of the Royal Historical Society, which represents scholarly historians in the UK.